Home Hotels Condos Mixed Use Dreams Other Projects Cool Stuff Links Contact

 The property will also boast new restaurants and nightclubs as well as renovated hotel suites and rooms.

-08/20/05 Renovations about to Begin
+08/20/05 Renovations About to Begin

 A year after Planet Hollywood bought the Aladdin, the re-branding of the property has started and the renovation work is about to begin.